-Academic dismissal may occur if academic probation is not resolved within the prescribed period or a student receives a second grade below B- in any graduate course.
+Academic dismissal may occur if academic probation is not resolved within the prescribed period or a student receives a second grade below B- in any graduate course (Applied Behavior Analysis programs are B or better).
 The same rules apply for undergraduate courses taken while in a graduate program (i.e. as prerequisites).
 A student who is dismissed for academic reasons may appeal in writing to the Director of Graduate Studies who will take the matter under review with the Graduate Academic Foundations Committee (GAFC).
 Appeals from students for reinstatement following academic dismissal will be decided in one of three ways by the GAFC: reinstatement to good academic standing; reinstatement to probationary status; or denial of appeal for reinstatement.
-If students have been re-instated on probationary status, and subsequently dismissed the second time, they may not apply for reinstatement.
+If students have been reinstated on probationary status, and subsequently dismissed the second time, they may not apply for reinstatement.
 The decision of the GAFC is final and may not be re-appealed.
 Dismissed students may not register for graduate or undergraduate classes while an appeal is pending.